niaboktruk/home-depot/README.md

 ```

 ## Contributing
 Contributions are welcome!
 Please read our contributing guidelines to get started.
+In the moment we don't have any guidelines so feel free to improve the project!

 ## License
 This project is licensed under the MIT License.